QGreenland-Net/ogdc-helm/README.md

 [Skaffold](https://skaffold.dev) can be used to install the OGDC and watch for changes in a local environment.
 Use the `run-local.sh` script to use skaffold:

+> [!NOTE]
+> MacOS users may find that `brew` installs an old version of skaffold that may
+> not work with this project's configuration.
+We recommend installing skaffold
+> from source for the latest version.

 ```
 ./scripts/run-local.sh
 ```